Feyerabend/vm/ps/APPLE.md

 Display PostScript became integral to NeXT’s operating system, NEXTSTEP, which was renowned for its graphical user interface (GUI) and object-oriented development environment.
-And as is known, MacOS inherits a lot from what it once was based on:
+And as is known, MacOS X inherited *a lot* from what it once was based on:
 NEXTSTEP.[^nextstep]

 DSP laid the foundation for Adobe’s later development of both